shanjana91/COVID-19-data_analysis/README.md

 Data analysis between covid-19 global dataset (april month data) and world happiness report(an annual publication by the United Nations).
-This project focuses on establishing a relationship between these two datasets(i.e spread of Corona in the country and how happy people are in the country) and visualizing it through plots.
+This project focuses on establishing a relationship between these two datasets(i.e spread of Corona in the country and happiness report) and visualizing it through plots.

 #required modules(to be preinstalled):
 1.Pandas